-He is a Chartered Civil Engineer and a Chartered Accountant.
-He was awarded the Freedom of the City of London and Fellowship of the City and Guilds Institute.
+He is a Chartered Civil Engineer (Institution of Civil Engineers, UK) and a Chartered Accountant (Institute of Chartered Accountants, England & Wales).
+He has been awarded the Freedom of the City of London and Fellowship of the City and Guilds Institute.
 He is a liveryman of the Worshipful Company of International Bankers.

 Abeysekera, A. (2015).
 What’s the small idea? - Innovation and Risk Culture in Government.
 Amazon: http://www.amazon.com/Whats-small-idea-Innovation-Government/dp/1514875462/

 Author of the policy paper ‘Black Swans means business’ which shows how unknown-unknown’ risks impact national security.
 The paper was republished by a think tank and professional journals.

 Abeysekera, A. (2013).
 Black Swans means business: The Institution of Engineering and Technology: Infrastructure Risk and Resilience: Transportation: http://digital-library.theiet.org/content/books/10.1049/perirr3e_ch8

 Abeysekera, A. (2012).
 Taming the Beast: The continuity insurance & risk: http://www.cirmagazine.com/DigitalEditions/october/CIR-october2012.pdf

 Author of the policy paper ‘Mind the Gap: Funding for UK’s Flood Defences’.
 The paper recommends innovative financial structures required to off load flood defence assets from the Government’s Balance Sheet to the Private Sector.
 The paper was republished by a think tank.

 Mind the Gap – Funding for UK’s Flood Defences: The Bow Group: https://www.bowgroup.org/policy/mind-gap-funding-uks-flood-defences